 - a.
 If the message being readdressed is not in the files of the communication center(s) serving the readdressing authority, a copy of the message concerned must be furnished to that communication center by the readdressing authority. - b.
-If the message being readdressed is held in the files of the communication center(s) serving the additional addresses, the readdressal may be accomplished by a service message containing appropriate operating signals. - c.
-If the message being readdressed is not held in the files of the communication center(s) serving the additional addressee(s) it will be processed as follows:
+If the message being readdressed is held in the files of the communication center(s) serving the additional addressees, the readdressal may be accomplished by a service message containing appropriate operating signals. - c.
+If the message being readdressing is not held in the files of the communication center(s) serving the additional addressee(s) it will be processed as follows: - (1) A supplementary heading is inserted in front of the original preamble.

-604.c.
-(Continued)

-- (1) A supplementary heading is inserted in front of the original preamble.
 The supplementary heading will include all procedure lines, one (1) through ten (10) as required. - (2) All parts of the original message heading preceding the preamble are omitted.
-It will be insured that under no circumstances is the original date-time group either omitted or altered.
-If the message being readdressed is of a previous month, the abbreviation of the month of origin may be inserted following the original date-time group. - (3) The precedence indicated by the readdressing authority will be used in the supplementary heading. - (4) A new date-time group will be assigned by the readdressing authority and will appear in format line 5 of the supplementary heading. - (5) The designation of the readdressing authority (new originator) will appear in format line 6 of the supplementary heading. - (6) The addressee(s) to whom the message is read-dressed will appear in format lines 7 and/or 8 as appropriate. - (7) The accounting symbol of the readdressing authority will appear in the supplementary heading in procedure line 10. - d.
+It will be ensured that under no circumstances is the original date-time group either omitted or altered.
+If the message being readdressed is of a previous month, the abbreviation of the month of origin may be inserted following the original date-time group. - (3) The precedence indicated by the readdressing authority will be used in the supplementary heading.

+(4) A new date-time group will be assigned by the readdressing authority and will appear in format line 5 of the supplementary heading.

+- (5) The designation of the readdressing authority (new originator) will appear in format line 6 of the supplementary heading. - (6) The addressee(s) to whom the message is readdressed will appear in format lines 7 and/or 8 as appropriate. - (7) The accounting symbol of the readdressing authority will appear in the supplementary heading in procedure line 10. - d.
 A message cannot be readdressed if any alteration is made to its original preamble, address, prefix or text, except when a readdressed message is to be forwarded to the new addressees as a book message, all addressees except the readdressing authority may be deleted from the original address component. - e.
 Encrypted messages will not be readdressed without prior reference to the crypto center.
-Nations, services or allied commanders may prohibit the practice by issuing instructions to their cryptocenters specifying that such messages must be reencrypted. - f.
-If the readdressing authority determines that certain of the original addressees or the originator should be informed of the additional addressees, notification may be accomplished as follows:
+Nations, Services, or Allied commanders may prohibit the practice by issuing instructions to their cryptocenters specifying that such messages must be reencrypted. - f.
+If the readdressing authority determines that certain of the original addressees or the originator should be informed of the additional addressees, notification may be accomplished as follows: - (1) In the case of plaindress, through use of the operating signal ZFH (and appropriate numeral) or by use of a separate message, according to National, Service, or Allied command procedure. - (2) In the case of codress, the originator, and/or other addressees of the message may be informed of the readdressal by a separate codress message or by being included as information addressees in the message which accomplished the readdressal. - g.
+Examples of readdressed messages: - (1) Message as received by AQD from ALZ: